 Therefore, in the tax year in which the child turns 16 they can subscribe up to the JISA limit, and from their birthday they can, in addition, subscribe up to the overall ISA limit to the cash ISA.

 In addition, from the start of the tax year the child turns 18, they can:

-- and subscribe 100% of their overall 'adult' ISA limit to a cash ISA;
+- subscribe the overall ISA limit to a cash ISA

-- and from their 18th birthday, invest in a stocks and shares ISA, subject to the normal 'adult' subscription limits.
+- from their 18th birthday, invest in a stocks and shares ISA, an innovative finance ISA, or a lifetime ISA subject to the subscription limits